Mount Holyoke College is a private institution. It first came into being in 1837 as a female seminary, which explains why it’s a women’s college.

 Here’s a table comparing Mount Holyoke’s acceptance rate with the acceptance rate at the Seven Sisters schools:

-Before we proceed to the next topic, here’s a tip: if you feel that you don’t stand a chance of gaining admission into Mount Holyoke because of its 38% acceptance rate, consider applying ED.
+Before we proceed to the next topic, here’s a tip: If you feel that you don’t stand a chance of gaining admission into Mount Holyoke because of its 38% acceptance rate, consider applying as ED.

 That’s because it brings the acceptance rate to more than 60%.
 Later, we will discuss this matter, so don’t stop reading now.

 Now that you have an idea of Mount Holyoke’s acceptance rate, it’s time to answer this pertinent question…

 GPA You Need to Get Into Mount Holyoke College

 To gain admission into Mount Holyoke College, applicants need to have a GPA of 3.81 at least.

 This means that being an above-average student is a definite must.